Information-Theoretic Causal Bounds under Unmeasured Confounding: Simulation Details

 \subsection{Neural Network Architecture and Training}

 For estimating the dual functions and the nuisance components (outcome models and propensity scores), we use Multi-Layer Perceptrons (MLPs) and XGBoost.

 \paragraph{Architecture for Dual Functions} The dual functions $h$ are parameterized by an MLP with two hidden layers of 64 units each, using ReLU activations.
 We apply a clipping operation to the output of the dual network such that $h(X) \in [-20, 20]$ to ensure numerical stability during optimization.
-No dropout is used.
+For the synthetic ribbon experiment (Fig.~\ref{fig:synthetic-a}), we use a dropout rate of $0.1$; for the synthetic sample-size/error experiments (Fig.~\ref{fig:penalized-width} and Fig.~\ref{fig:rmse}) and the IHDP experiments, we use no dropout.

 \paragraph{Optimization and Hyperparameters} The dual networks are trained using the Adam optimizer with a learning rate of $5 \times 10^{-4}$ and weight decay of $1 \times 10^{-4}$.
 We employ 2-fold cross-fitting to avoid overfitting and ensure the validity of the debiased estimator.
-For each fold, we train the dual network for 256 epochs.
-Early stopping with a patience of 10 epochs (monitored on a $20\%$ validation split of the training fold) is used to prevent overtraining.
+For each fold, we train the dual network for up to 1000 epochs in the synthetic ribbon and IHDP experiments, and 2000 epochs in the synthetic varying-sample-size experiments.
+Early stopping with a patience of 10 epochs (monitored on a $20\%$ validation split of the training fold) is used to prevent overfitting.

 \paragraph{Nuisance Models} Propensity scores and outcome means are estimated using XGBoost with the following hyperparameters: \begin{itemize} \item \textbf{Number of estimators}: 300 for propensity, 400 for outcome. \item \textbf{Maximum depth}: 10. \item \textbf{Learning rate}: 0.005. \item \textbf{Subsample / Colsample}: 0.8. \end{itemize}